dafny-lang/dafny/docs/_includes/Grammar.md

 that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters, with the exception of a few allowed unicode mathematical symbols.

-However, a current limitation is that the Coco tool used by Dafny is not up to date, and consequently, only printable and white-space ASCII characters can be used.
+However, a current limitation is that the Coco/R tool used by Dafny is not up to date, and consequently, only printable and white-space ASCII characters can be used.
 Use `\u` escapes in string and character literals to insert unicode characters.
 Unicode in comments will work fine unless the unicode is interpreted as an end-of-comment indication.